Perk31e/ANGEL/README.md

 # **ANGEL: Android Data Collection Script**
 ANGEL is a script designed to automate the collection of essential data from Android devices.

+## **ANGEL Introduction** <br/><br/>
+ANGEL is an advanced script designed to automate the collection of essential data from Android devices, streamlining the process of digital forensics and data analysis.

+## **Purpose and Use Cases** <br/><br/>
+Developed as part of a cybersecurity project, ANGEL serves as a crucial tool for professionals in digital forensics, providing a fast and efficient way to gather necessary data from Android devices.
+It's particularly useful for scenarios involving security analysis, data recovery, and educational purposes

+## **Key Features** <br/><br/>
+Key features of ANGEL include automated data extraction, compatibility with a wide range of Android devices, and user-friendly operation, ensuring that even those with minimal technical expertise can effectively utilize the tool

 ## **To use ANGEL, follow these steps:...** <br/><br/>
 To test ANGEL in a virtual environment, follow these steps: